JDACS4C-IMPROVE/docs/content/quickstart-hpo-experiment.rst

 (2) Secondly, the user could secure copy the output.csv file, then use google colab to show tables and plot.
 The secure copy command should be run in your terminal (not logged into Argonne's computation system) as the following: ``scp <user>@<computation_address>:~/path/to/your/output.csv \path\on\local\computer``.
 For example, as secure copy command could look like: ``scp weaverr@polaris.alcf.anl.gov:~/data_dir/DeepTTC-testing/Output/finished_EXP060/output.csv \Users\rylie\Argonne\HPO``.
 Note that this assumes the user is using Unix.
 If running a Unix-like system on Windows, the command will look like ``scp <user>@<computation_address>:~/path/to/your/output.csv /c/Users/username/Path/On/Local/Computer``.

 Once the file is secure copied to your local computer, it can be loaded into and used in google colab.
-A generalizable, plug-and-play colab file is being made for easy use.
-Simply make a copy and follow the instructions: https://colab.research.google.com/drive/1Us5S9Ty7qGtibT5TcwM9rTE7EIA9V33t?usp=sharing
+For an example, follow the example and instructions here: https://colab.research.google.com/drive/1Us5S9Ty7qGtibT5TcwM9rTE7EIA9V33t?usp=sharing